detachedsoul/apartment-rental-system/README.md

 - Made the payment history page and also carried out minor design changes to the tables

 - Made the tenants listing page and also added the charts for monthly income

+- Made the settings page and other minor changes